doMynation/doMynation-framework/README.md

 # doMynation-framework
-A custom microframework for learning purposes
+A custom microframework made for fun and to learn the intricaties of framework development.